 The internet is full of amazing resources and information to help you on progress on the path to your goals.
-If personal finance is you interest, there are so many amazing resources (blogs, books, and podcasts), which you can learn from.
+If personal finance is you interest, there are so many amazing resources (personal finance blogs, personal finance books, and personal finance podcasts), which you can learn from.

-In this post, I’m going to share with you 200+ personal finance resources (blogs, books, podcasts) for you to check out and grow your personal finance knowledge! 🙂
+In this post, I’m going to share with you 200+ personal finance blogs, personal finance books, personal finance podcasts for you to check out and grow your personal finance knowledge! 🙂

-The Ultimate Collection of 200+ Personal Finance Resources
+The Ultimate Collection of 200+ Personal Finance Blogs, Books, and Podcasts

 There are 7,000,000,000+ people in this world, and while I have one point of view, there are so many more amazing people who have their own unique story and message.

-Here is a collection of 200+ Personal Finance Resources for your viewing pleasure:
+Here is a collection of 200+ Personal Finance Blogs, Books and Podcasts for your viewing pleasure:

 - 15 Personal Finance and Investing Books